marcosomma/qs-expand-flatten/README.md

 flatten({ some: { very: { deep: { prop: true } } } });
 // => result: { 'some.very.deep.prop': true }
 ```

-## Acknowledgement

-Sorry I don't remember from where I copy pasted this code from.
-Don't hesitate to let me know.